TCEC is based on voluntary work. Please consider a donation!

 Stage 4 consists of the 4 engines that qualified from Stage 3.
 It is a hexadeca round robin and the openings are chosen randomly per pair so that each engine will play both sides of the same opening against each other.
 The top 2 will qualify to play the Superfinal, while the other engines are out of TCEC for the current Season.

 After Stage 4 has finished, the top 2 engines will meet in a Superfinal of 64 games.
 This match is played with 32 different openings so that each engine plays both black and white of the same position.
 The match will be presented with opening 1 used in games 1 and 2, then opening 2 used in games 3 and 4 etc. If the match is theoretically won for one side before game 64, the match will still continue until all 64 games have been played.
-In the case of a drawn match there will be a rapid match of 16 games with a time control of 25' + 10".
+In the case of a drawn match there will be a rapid match of 16 games with a time control of 25' + 10" with random openings selected from earlier in the same Season.
 In case it is still tied there will be a Blitz match of 8 games with a time control of 3" + 2'.
 When the Superfinal is over, the current Season ends.

 The TCEC Grand Champion